oblac/jodd-site/doc/madvoc/4+results.md

 and *Madvoc* must to know how to render it.
 Results handlers are defined as implementations of `ActionResult`.

-There are 3 different ways how to deal with results:
+There are 3 ways how an action method can specify a result type:

 1. return object annotated with `@RenderWith` annotation;
-2. return a String with result name prefix
+2. return a `String` with result name prefix
 3. use `Result` helper object

 Let's see each of these in action.